cwholmes/streuen/README.md

-# Decentral Manage
+# Streuen

-Applications built to be deployed using IPFS.
+As a german work for scatter, streuen is a set of peer to peer applications intended to be built based off decentralized principles, using protocols such as LibP2P and IPFS.

 ## Setup